10 Sep Home Health & Hospice Care Utilization on the Rise Nationwide

 Uptick Shows Signs of A Shift

-The data also confirmed that in 2017, almost half of all of the patients who were released from a hospital did not receive any post-acute care instruction.
+The data also confirmed that almost half of all of the patients who were released from a hospital did not receive any post-acute care instruction.
 This is significant because patients who are discharged with instructions tend to be more likely to end up in a skilled nursing facility than to receive home health care.
 Additionally, Hospice, inpatient-rehabilitation and long-term care hospitals comprise around 10% of all hospital discharges.

 Hospice admissions on the other hand, compared to home health care admissions, experienced significant growth in 2017, with the overall number of Medicare enrollees touting an almo0st 7% jump over the same period in 2016.
 Nearly half of the total number of individual enrollees was over 84 years old, while less than 14% of admissions involved patients younger than 70 years of age.
 From that data, it can be inferred that as the Medicare population continues to increase in age, hospice admissions will increase in tandem.